19 Different Types of Hand Planes & Their Uses (with Pictures)

 3. Bull Nose Planes

-Bull nose planes are small and usually measure between 3 and 4.5 inches long.
+Bull nose planes are small and usually measure between three and four and a half inches long.
 It has a thin body with a slightly wider blade.
 Use this tool to finish rabbets and can be helpful for detailed work.
 The low-angle blade is extremely sharp to cut across the grain.

 4. Chisel Plane

-Chisel planes lack a front guard, which allows then to reach areas other planes can’t.
+Chisel planes lack a front guard, which allows them to reach areas other planes can’t.
 These planes are quite easy to use and simple in design.

 5. Combination Plane